Awadhesh Pratap Singh University

-Awadhesh Pratap Singh University is a public university in Rewa city, Madhya Pradesh.
+Awadhesh Pratap Singh University is a state university in Rewa, Madhya Pradesh.
 The university was named after Captain Awadhesh Pratap Singh, a politician and an activist.
-Awadhesh Pratap Singh University is a non-profit public higher education institution located in the urban setting of the small city of Rewa (population range of 2,50,000-3,00,000 inhabitants), Madhya Pradesh.
-Officially recognized by the University Grants Commission of India, Awadhesh Pratap Singh University is a co-educational Indian higher education institution.
-It offers courses and programs leading to officially recognized higher education degrees such as bachelor degrees, master degrees in several areas of study.
-The university also provides several academic and non-academic facilities and services to students including a library, online courses and distance learning opportunities, as well as administrative services.
+It is a co-educational higher education institution.
+It offers courses and programs leading to officially recognized higher education degrees, such as bachelor's degrees, master's degrees in several areas of study.
+The university also provides several academic and non-academic facilities and services to student,s including a library, online courses and distance learning opportunities, as well as administrative services.